joao-garcia404/joao-garcia404/README.md

 ### Somethings about me 👦

-- 📘 I’m currently studying ReactJS, React Native and NodeJS 🚀🚀🚀
+- 📘 I’m currently working with ReactJS and React Native 🚀🚀🚀
 - ✔ I like to help others dev's
 - 💎 I'm always learning
 - ❤ Coding is my passion